Sec. 66.1105, Wis. Stats.

 -

 Yes.
-If the TID was created before October 1, 2014, a municipality can request the 3-year Technical College Extension regardless of when the project costs were incurred or updated.
+If the TID was created before October 1, 2014, a municipality can request the three-year Technical College extension regardless of when the project costs were incurred or updated.

 -